akhilsrivatsa/SecureHash/README.md

 **Steps to run the project** -

-1)  Build the project and run it using the erlang console configuration.
+1)  Build the project and run it using the erlang console run configuration in IntelliJ IDEA with just default (zero) arguments and default settings.
-2) Start the server with the command server:start() in the console.
+2) Start the server with the command server:start() in the erlang console, the input format is different for server and client machines / instances as stated below.
-3) Server/s Implementation
-4) Enter the number of leading zeros which should be present in the hash string for mining.
+3) Enter the number of leading zeros which should be present in the hash string for mining. (for Server machine)
-5) This will start the master/server and will start mining the coins.
+4) This will start the master/server and will start mining the coins in the server.
-6) Client/s or worker/s Implementation (Distributed)
-7) Enter the server’s IP address where the master program is running.
+5) Enter the server’s IP address where the master program is running. (for Client(s) machine)
+6) This will start the slave/client and will start mining the coins and sends the output to the server whenever a valid coin is found.

 **Input Format** -